 At the division level, a general advisory committee composed of business/industry representatives, local workforce development leaders, and labor representatives are stakeholders in any successful cooperative education Co-Op program.
 Division and CTE leaders must cultivate community relationships to build such an advisory committee.

-Selection of the teacher-HQWBL coordinator/teacher/point of contact is vitally important.
-The individual selected must be well qualified to assume the job and must clearly understand the required roles and responsibilities.
+Selection of the teacher-HQWBL coordinator/teacher/point-of-contact is critical.
+The individual selected must be well qualified to assume the job and must clearly understand the roles and responsibilities.
 He or she must be able to work collaboratively, motivate others, and develop training relationships with business and industry representatives.
-The teacher-HQWBL coordinator/teacher/point of contact should:
+The teacher-HQWBL coordinator/teacher/point-of-contact should

-Develop instructional materials, make community contacts, and visit students in the workplace.
+develop instructional materials, make community contacts, and visit students in the workplace

-Collaborate with school counselors to ensure a clear understanding of CTE offerings based on career clusters and pathways.
+collaborate with school counselors to ensure a clear understanding of CTE offerings based on career clusters and pathways

-Understand state and federal (e.g., Occupational Safety and Health Administration [OSHA]) regulations.
+understand state and federal (e.g., Occupational Safety and Health Administration [OSHA]) regulations

-Develop a variety of HQWBL experiences for prospective students.
+develop a variety of HQWBL experiences for prospective students

-Provided with sufficient time during the school day for program planning.
-(Instructional time for teacher-HQWBL coordinator/teacher/point of contact within a 4x4 block schedule must be equated to the teaching load set forth in the Regulations Establishing Standards for Accrediting Public Schools in Virginia.
-Assignments should not interfere with the released period(s) for coordination.
-See .)
+be provided with sufficient time during the school day for program planning.
+(Instructional time for teacher-HQWBL coordinator/teacher/point-of-contact within a 4x4 block schedule must be equated to the teaching load set forth in the Regulations Establishing Standards for Accrediting Public Schools in Virginia.
+Assignments should not interfere with the released period[s] for coordination.
+See 8VAC-20-120-150, 4b.)

-HQWBL coordinator/teacher/point of contact should have a goal of one coordination visit to the workplace per month, with a minimum of one visit per grading period.
-The visits should include conferences involving the student, teacher-HQWBL coordinator/teacher/point of contact, and employer to discuss the training plan and evaluate student performance and progress.
+HQWBL coordinator/teacher/point-of-contact should have a goal of one coordination visit to the workplace per month, with a minimum of one visit per grading period.
+The visits should include conferences involving the student, the HQWBL coordinator/teacher/point-of-contact, and employer to discuss the training plan and evaluate student performance and progress.

 Co-Op Responsibilities

-The HQWBL coordinator/teacher/point of contact has responsibilities in the following areas:
+The HQWBL coordinator/teacher/point-of-contact has responsibilities in the following areas:

 Classroom Instruction